GSA/https/pages/certificates.md

 No, not as of early 2016, and this is unlikely to change in the near future.

 The [Federal PKI](https://www.idmanagement.gov/IDM/s/article_content_old?tag=a0Gt0000000SfwP) root is trusted by some browsers and operating systems, but is not contained in the [Mozilla Trusted Root Program](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/policy/).
-The Mozilla Trusted Root Program is used by Firefox, as well as a wide variety of devices and operating systems (including Android phones and tablets).
+The Mozilla Trusted Root Program is used by Firefox, many Android evices, and a variety of other devices and operating systems.
 This means that the Federal PKI is not able to issue certificates for use in TLS/HTTPS that are trusted widely enough to secure a web service used by the general public.

 The Federal PKI has an [open application](https://bugzilla.mozilla.org/show_bug.cgi?id=478418) to the Mozilla Trusted Root Program.
 However, even if the Federal PKI's application is accepted, it will take a significant amount of time for the Federal PKI's root certificate to actually be shipped onto devices and propagate widely around the world.